NTT123/pax/README.md

 ```

 There are a few important things in the above example:

 * ``__init__`` method calls ``super().__init__()`` for initialization.
 This is required for any ``pax.Module``.
 * ``counter`` is registered as a non-trainable state using ``register_state`` method.
 * ``bias`` is registered as a trainable parameter using ``register_parameter`` method.
 * ``model = model.update(params)`` causes ``model`` to use ``params`` in the forward computation.
 * ``loss_fn`` returns the updated `model` in its output.
-* ``net.parameters()`` return a copy of `net` as such keeping all trainable leaves intact while setting all other leaves to ``None``.
+* ``net.parameters()`` returns a copy of `net` as such keeping all trainable leaves intact while setting all other leaves to ``None``.
 This is needed to make sure that we only compute gradients w.r.t trainable parameters.

 ## Pax and other libraries. <a id="paxandfriends"></a>